mqtt-tools/mqttwarn/README.md

 has a mandatory option called `targets`, which is a dictionary of target names, each pointing to an array of "addresses".
 Address formats depend on the particular service.

+A service section may have an option called `module`, which refers to the name of the actual service module to use.
+As such, a service called `filetruncate` may have `module = file`, in which case the service works like a regular `file` service, with its own distinct set of service options.
+It is thus possible to have several different service configurations for the same underlying service, with different configurations, e.g. one for files that should have notifications appended, and one for files that should get truncated before writes.

 ## The `[failover]` section

 There is a special section (optional) for defining a target (or targets) for internal error conditions.
 Currently there is only one error handled by this logic, broker disconnection.